 - you must have been exposed to asbestos in the military for at least 3 years

-- you must have a diagnosis that has a definitive causal relation with asbestos exposure
+- you must have a diagnosis that has a definitive causal relationship with asbestos exposure

 - the statute of limitations, which is 3 years from the moment of diagnosis in most states, must not have been exceeded